 Where can I find a will proved after 1858?

-- You can search online by surname the Probate service's index to wills and administrations [link] 1858-present.
-This covers England and Wales only.
-You can also search for the will of a soldier [link] who died while serving in the British armed forces between 1850 and 1986.
-The index is free to search but there is a charge if you wish to view the will. [https://probatesearch.service.gov.uk/#wills]
+For probate granted in England and Wales from 1858 up to the present, you can search the Probate service's online index to wills and administrations.
+You can also search for the will of a soldier who died while serving in the British armed forces between 1850 and 1986.
+The index is free to search but there is a charge if you wish to view the will.